SolidOS/mashlib/README.md

 You can see and try out a SolidOS Databrowser Webapp deployment at <https://solid.github.io/mashlib/dist/browse.html>.

-`browse.html`serves as a perfect example for: Solid WebID authentication and how to make use of mashlib function and variables.
+`browse.html`serves as a perfect example for Solid WebID authentication and for making use of mashlib functions and variables.

 ### SolidOS Databrowser Frontend